60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 How many square feet is a 60x100 barndominium?

 Yes.
-A 60x100 barndominium is a great size if you need a large home with serious shop, garage, RV, equipment, or storage space.
+A 60x100 barndominium is a large footprint and is best for homeowners who need a house, shop, garage, RV bay, storage, or multi-use space.

 How much does a 60x100 barndominium cost?